-Technical SEO is the process of optimizing your website so search engines can crawl and index it more effectively.
+Technical SEO is the process of optimising your website so search engines can crawl and index it more effectively.

 It’s a form of on-page SEO that focuses on the technical elements of the site.
 Essentially, technical SEO is the framework of the site, the invisible infrastructure which isn’t seen by visitors but does a huge amount of the work when it comes to ranking in search engines.

 In this article, we’re going to explore some common technical SEO factors that your business can implement today.
 Paying attention to these areas and taking the right steps can result in a significant boost in rankings.